joncrain/manifests/README.md

-# mr-manifests
-Munki Manifests Module for Munkireport
+# Munki Manifests Module for Munkireport